solana-developers/solana-cookbook/docs/README.md

 provides the essential concepts and references for building applications on Solana.
-Each concept and reference will focus on specific aspects of Solana development while providing more details and usage examples.
+Each concept and reference will focus on specific aspects of Solana development while providing additional details and usage examples.

 ## Contributing

-The Cookbook is designed in a way that makes it easy for new Solana developers to contribute to.
-Even if you don't know how to do something, the contributing to the cookbook is a great way to learn!
+The Cookbook is designed in a way that makes it easy for new Solana developers to contribute.
+Even if you don't know how to do something, contributing to the cookbook is a great way to learn!

 Check out all open issues [here](https://github.com/solana-dev-adv/solana-cookbook/issues).
 Contribution guidelines [here](https://github.com/solana-dev-adv/solana-cookbook#contributing).
 If you find the cookbook is missing a suggestion, please add an issue.